+- 14. Two Additional Eucharistic Prayers are now provided for use at a children's Eucharist.
 Every Eucharist needs to be seen as a whole, and these prayers have therefore to be placed within a rite that has been carefully planned in its entirety as a children's Eucharist.
-Several different learning styles will be present in any group of children, from the verbal and theoretical to the practical and experiential, and this variety has to be taken into account when designing both the celebration itself, and any activities that lead up to it.
-Similarly, the celebration itself is not a recitation of texts; it is a whole that includes speech, music, and silence as well as sight, taste, touch, and smell.

-The capacity of children to be silent and to appreciate silence, if they are led into it carefully and deliberately, should not be underestimated.
-This might be made easier through the use of a gong to signify the beginning and ending of a 'period of quiet prayer', particularly during the intercessions.
-Images on a screen could effectively be used during such a period of silent prayer.
+Several different learning styles will be present in any group of children, from the verbal and theoretical to the practical and experiential, and this variety has to be taken account of in designing both the celebration itself, and any activities that lead up to it.
+Similarly, the celebration itself is not a recitation of texts; it is a whole, which includes speech, music, and silence, as well as sight, taste, touch, and smell.
+The capacity of children to be silent and to appreciate silence, if they are led into it carefully and deliberately, should not be underestimated. - 15.
+The initial planning and preparation needs to cover: - The lay-out and physical preparation of the worship space - The provision of any materials that are to be used in the celebration, some of which (e.g. bread, banners, vestments, frontals, flower arrangements, artwork, and similar "installations") may be made by children who are taking part. - The selection, arrangement, and (where appropriate) composition of texts to be used - The choice of readings and readers - The choice of music and musicians - The order and movement of processions - Arrangements for the bringing of bread and wine, and the preparation of the table - Arrangements for communion - The assessment and mitigation of any risks associated with the use of candles, or charcoals for incense.